pedro-abundio-wang/deep-learning/5 sequence-models/Readme.md

 #### Error analysis in beam search

-- We have talked before on **Error analysis** in _"Structuring Machine Learning Projects"_ course.
-We will apply these concepts to improve our beam search algorithm.
 - We will use error analysis to figure out if the `B` hyperparameter of the beam search is the problem (it doesn't get an optimal solution) or in our RNN part.
 - Let's take an example:
   - Initial info: